 Manifesto vs Velayat-e Faqih

-As a nation we have failed to restrain the greed and the thirst for power of the cannibales.
+Our people have been unable to control the greed and thirst for power of our anthropophagous leaders.

-Dictatorships, such as Velayat-e Faqih, stay in power because they are backed actively by some and unconsciously by others.
+Dictatorships remain in power because they are actively supported by some and unconsciously by others.